tusen-ai/SST/README.md

 ## Usage
 **PyTorch >= 1.9 is recommended for a better support of the checkpoint technique.**
-(or you can manually replace the interface of checkpoint in torch < 1.9 with the one in torch >= 1.9.)

 Our implementation is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), so just follow their [getting_started](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/getting_started.md) and simply run the script: `run.sh`.

-Then you will get a basic result of SST after 5~7 hours (depends on your devices).
+### Fast Waymo Evaluation:
+- Copy `tools/idx2timestamp.pkl` and `tools/idx2contextname.pkl` to `./data/waymo/kitti_format/`.
+- Passing the arguement `--eval fast` (See `run.sh`).
+This arguement will directly convert network outputs to Waymo `.bin` format, which is much faster than the old waymo.
+- Users could further build the multi-thread waymo evaluation tool (link)[https://github.com/Abyssaledge/waymo-open-dataset-master] for faster evaluation.

-#### For SST:
+### For SST:
 We only provide the single-stage model here, as for our two-stage models, please follow [LiDAR-RCNN](https://github.com/TuSimple/LiDAR_RCNN).
 It's also a good choice to apply other powerful second stage detectors to our single-stage SST.

 We borrow **Weighted NMS** from RangeDet and observe ~1 AP improvement on our best Vehicle model.
 To use it, you are supposed to clone [RangeDet](https://github.com/TuSimple/RangeDet), and simply run `pip install -v -e .` in its root directory.
 Then refer to `config/sst/sst_waymoD5_1x_car_8heads_wnms.py` to modify your config and enable Weight NMS.
 Note we only implement the CPU version for now, so it is relatively slow.
 Do NOT use it on 3-class models, which will lead to performance drop.